tiendu/tiendu.github.io/src/content/blog/2026-07-18-every-change-should-reach-main-not-every-branch.md

 I once worked in a team where a Git graph could become an emotional event.

 The code might compile.
 The tests might pass.
 The useful change might already be on its way into `main`.

-But if one branch grew from another, and the child branch eventually landed while the parent branch did not, someone in leadership would look at the graph and say:
+But if one branch grew from another, and the child eventually landed while the parent did not, someone in leadership would look at the graph and say:

 > This looks weird to me.

 That vague reaction was enough to stop the work.

-Branches had to be rebased.
-Pull requests had to be reopened.
-Commits had to be replayed.
-Child branches had to be reconstructed.
+Branches were rebased.
+Pull requests were reopened.
+Commits were replayed.
+Child branches were reconstructed.
 CI ran again.
 Reviews became stale.

 Sometimes nothing meaningful changed.
 The graph simply looked more complete.

 That is the problem.

-Every accepted change should reach `main`.
+Every change the team intends to ship should reach `main`.

 Not every temporary branch has to.